harrysolovay/state-mint/README.md

 ### the ideal

-State management and persistence shouldn't require the learning of new conventions or nitty-gritty persistence implementations; React developers are familiar with HOCs (higher-order components) and Component.setState.
+State management and persistence shouldn't require the learning of new conventions and repetitive persistence implementations; React developers are familiar with [HOCs (higher-order components)](https://reactjs.org/docs/higher-order-components.html) and [`setState`](https://reactjs.org/docs/react-component.html#setstate).
 State management libraries should allow implementations to involve as little library code as possible, and allow users to focus on defining their data and actions, without excessive boilerplate or 3rd-party plugins and middleware.

 ### the reality